Chassis - Tubular Backbone

 For racing and hard track day uses, LS Series engines give massive power with proven reliability, cheaper running costs and fewer rebuilds.
 We can supply engines built to specific application requirements with full dry sump oil control, air induction, exhaust manifolds solutions, competition clutches etc. etc.

-One of the most iconic, classic shapes in motoring history were designed in the 1960's.
+Arguably the most iconic and beautiful shapes in motoring history were designed in the 1960's.
 Gardner Douglas' range of sports cars re-engage this era to bring an uncompromising blend of style and performance, perfectly suited to our European landscape of narrow, winding roads and tracks where handling is pre-eminent over straight line speed, the latter comes easy!

 By the mid 2000 Gardner Douglas decided to expand the GD427 range by adding the Mk4, a faithfully accurate silhouette of the AC Mk4.

 Again, our expert masters of GRP worked their magic and brought to life the GD427 Mk4, a wider more aggressive model that allows greater levels of cabin space.

 In 2004, development was completed for the introduction of the GDT70, a modern interpretation of the legendary 1965 Can-Am Lola T70.
 Not intended to be an exact replica because of the constraints necessary to meet SVA and now IVA, however, the GDT70 is no less formidable.